 Streaming games online is a different ball game when compared to music and video streaming.
 Gameplay buffering is a no–no. The player influences the video feed each millisecond.
 All videos have to be rendered real time.
 This could lead to latency bothering the gameplay adversely.
 A software client who is platform dependent needs to be installed leading to poor conversion.

 Unlike cloud gaming enabled by pixel streaming, HTML5 based on WebGL improvements is less expensive to work with.
 Usage of local computing capabilities, less or no downloads, less server muscle, efficient delivery even through standard internet connections, and playability in popular browsers can make HTML5 an attractive choice for cloud based gaming online in the future.

 Since the HTML5 enabled browser runs directly on various devices no separate client software installation is needed.
 This will enable the publication of games on every website freely, possibilities of social media interactions are higher.

 There has been a growth of solid HTML5/Web OS/Operating System platforms, such as Chrome OS, Tizen, and Firefox OS on the internet environment.
 The acceptance of these platforms will result in a portfolio of games on HTML5.
 This portfolio can be leveraged by online portals as well as on-demand player portals with browser interfaces that already exist for their customers.

 These features will truly make HTML5 a contender when it comes to the future of online gaming.
-Backed by expert designers, comprehensive testing, and intense research, Juego Studios have developed HTML5 games like Synchrony, Bubble Shooter, and Crazy Cannon.
+Backed by expert designers, comprehensive testing, and intense research, Juego Studios, one of the finest game development company have developed HTML5 games like Synchrony, Bubble Shooter, and Crazy Cannon.
 Turn your HTML5 game idea into reality with Juego Studios: the seasoned professionals!